FAQ for Graduate Student Applicants

 What types of students is the Lifelong Kindergarten group looking for?

-We look for applicants with playful, creative, curious minds; experience in developing new technologies; interest in studying how people learn; commitment to improving the lives of children; desire and ability to collaborate with a diverse community of people.
+We look for applicants who are creative, curious, caring, and kind, with experience in developing new technologies; interest in studying how people learn; desire and ability to collaborate with a diverse community of people; commitment to improving the lives of children; dedication to a more just and equitable society.
 Our research projects draw on ideas from many different disciplines, including computer science, design, psychology, and education.
-We look for graduate students with expertise in at least one of these areas, and interest to learn more about all of them.
+We look for graduate students with expertise in at least one of these areas and interest to learn more about all of them.
+(Note: We are not accepting new students in Fall 2023.)

 I am interested in creative uses of technology in education, but I do not have much experience in computer programming or technology development.
 Do I have a chance of being admitted as a graduate student?